Assistant Professor of International Business

 Mentoring My Outstanding Graduates

 One of my greatest joys in teaching at Eckerd College is the privilege of building a strong, rewarding relationship with my International Business Mentee Associates.
 I believe that the mentor program at Eckerd College differentiates us from most other academic institutions and it one of the reasons I so enjoy teaching at Eckerd College.
-It is with great pleasure that I honor two outstanding International Business graduates of 2011, click here to learn about them.
+Discover some of the amazing accomplishments our students have achieved by visiting our Meet our Students page.

 Diversity in Global Business | AT 2013